Loving You

 Nothing could ever pull me from your embrace.

 Through hardship did I then endure.
 I followed what people said was proper, appropriate, or, if I may, spiritually aligned, or as the religious may call it, godly.
 Restraining myself wasn’t the hardest part.
 It was the act of shaping oneself to act a way that wasn’t quite natural, a way that the people said would work.
-Many weeks, confusing dates, and respectfully awkward chats later, I was much more uncertain about the relationship than when it started.
 “For love”, I told myself, “I will endure”.

 I was trying to be good, I was trying to do what was right.
 Yet, it felt like doing what was right only caused me some misery.
-The pessimism I felt then made it quite easy to feel isolated, as I found myself yearning for that which has always haunted me.
-It was then I went back to my old, yet safe self.
+The pessimism settled in quickly, and isolation followed, as I found myself yearning for that which has always haunted me.
+It was then I went back to my old, but safe self.
 The one that pursued noncommittal relationships with women who desired me, in order to feel unconditionally loved, even if only for a bit.
 Old ties were rekindled for the sake of company, new ones began to fuel more of that hedonistic ideal.

 The road down did feel rather nice.
 It was warm, consoling, not too lonely, and very familiar.
 Nights did not feel too heavy and lonesome.
 There is nothing awful with feeling like another being loves you.
 Unfortunately, I did not plan to truly love my suitors back, as the hidden child is still a little scared of commitment.
 He is terrified of getting hurt again, dejected and cast out, and feeling like he sabotaged the very thing he desired the most.
 However, even Lucifer, they say, was not beyond the reach of grace.
 The child had not yet learned that he had a choice.